servo/servo.org/_posts/2024-08-31-this-month-in-servo.md

     alt="Servo nightly with a flexbox-based table of new features including textarea text, ‘border-image’, structuredClone(), crypto.randomUUID(), ‘clip-path’, and flexbox properties themselves"></a>
 <figcaption>A flexbox-based table showcasing some of Servo’s new features this month.</figcaption></figure>

-Servo has had several new features land in our nightly builds over the last month:
+<span class=_floatmin></span>Servo has had several new features land in our nightly builds over the last month:

 - as of 2024-07-27, basic support for **show() on HTMLDialogElement** ([@lukewarlow](https://github.com/lukewarlow), [#32681](https://github.com/servo/servo/pull/32681))
 - as of 2024-07-29, the **type property on HTMLFieldSetElement** ([@shanehandley](https://github.com/shanehandley), [#32869](https://github.com/servo/servo/pull/32869))